webappio/docs/api/001_setup.md

 # Setup
-You need an HTTP library installed to use the Layer API.
+You need an HTTP library installed to use the webapp.io API.
 See code pane for details.

 <language-tabs>